Cindy and Barrett with RV in Montrose

 Do we get into arguments?
 Of course!

-But the small space means we also work through them and get out of them pretty quickly.
+But the small space means we also work through them and get out of them quickly.
 There’s just not a lot of room to ignore each other or let anything brew.

 Real talk, though.
 My friend Tina wrote a really great (and funny) article about how to cope, from a full-time RVer’s perspective, for anyone currently trying to live and work in a small space with their significant other.
 (She even included some quotes from my husband, Barrett!)